carolinau/docs/docs/regular-maintenance.md

 ```

 ### Updating Modules and Themes
-To get started with updating modules and themes on custom upstream managed sites you will need to have cloned the `piu-theme`  locally to your development environment.
+To get started with updating modules and themes on custom upstream managed sites you will need to have cloned the `cu-theme`  locally to your development environment.
 All module and theme updates should be made to this git repo instead of the individual sites.
 Making changes to this repo will allow all the microsites to pull from the same codebase.

 When there is a module update, download the ZIP file from the Drupal.org website.
-Unzip the folder and drag it to `piu-theme/modules` to replace the existing folder for that module.
+Unzip the folder and drag it to `cu-theme/modules` to replace the existing folder for that module.
 The same process applies when installing a new module.
-For theme updates, download the ZIP file from Drupal.org, unzip the folder, and drag it to `piu-theme/themes/contrib`
+For theme updates, download the ZIP file from Drupal.org, unzip the folder, and drag it to `cu-theme/themes/contrib`

 ### Updating Core
 All the custom upstream managed sites have a further upstream of Pantheon’s Drupal 8 git bucket.
 That is where core updates come from.
 To update core, run the following commands: